NoorAshraff/RTOS-Communicating-Tasks-Project/README.md

-# RTOS-Communicating-Tasks-Project
+# RTOS Communicating Tasks Project
-## Project Specifications
+## Project Specifications:
 #### The project is implemented using FreeRTOS on the target emulation board provided via Eclipse CDT
 Embedded.
 #### Four tasks communicate via a queue of fixed size as described below: